islamibr/dot-files-and-my-system/README.md

 ### File and Disk Management

 - **File & Disk Manager:**
-  - nautilus for file management in GNOME.
+  - nautilus for file management with GUI.
   - mount for disk management.

 ### Text Editing